-I also talk about my own multi-faceted connection to the Holocaust and why I began to write books related to this topic.
-Finally, I share some stories about a few prisoners who were incarcerated at Breendonk.
+Deem also talks about his own multi-faceted connection to the Holocaust and why he began to write books related to this topic.